multi30k/dataset/README.md

 #### Special Thanks
 Thanks to Oliver Maunoury and Laure Behue for producing most of French Translations of 2018 Test set.

+### Use of the Data
+Note that the Multi30k Dataset includes images obtained from Flickr.
+Use of the images must abide by the Flickr Terms of Use.
+We do not own the copyright of the images.